anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 be mapped, because the JPY header containing this information is not included in the ICMP error message.
 Therefore, it cannot inform the Pledge of the specific error that occurred.

-## JPY Message Structure {#stateless-jpy}
+## JPY Protocol and Messages {#stateless-jpy}

-The JPY message is used by a stateless Join Proxy to carry required state information in the relayed UDP messages, such that it does not need to store this state in memory.
+JPY messages are used by a stateless Join Proxy to carry required state information in the relayed UDP messages, such that it does not need to store this state in memory.
 JPY messages are carried directly over the UDP layer.
 So, there is no CoAP or DTLS layer used between the JPY messages and the UDP layer.

+A Registrar that supports the JPY protocol also uses JPY message to return relayed UDP messages to the stateless Join Proxy, including the state information that it needs.

+### JPY Message Structure

 Each JPY message consists of one CBOR {{RFC8949}} array with 2 elements: